ito-org/STRICT/README.md

 ## Privacy and Incentives

-- Only the history of TCNs of participants who were tested positive is published.
+- Only the history of TCN of participants who were tested positive is published.
 Since this history is only correlated to an region, and correlation to contact history happens only on users devices, only regions, but not the contact history is leaked to the server or non-contacts.
 This, together with voluntary participation, can increase buy-in from the population, leading to faster response time for testing larger groups.
 Since the health authorities will administer the tests, local statistics will also become more accurate.
 - Since people get incentivized to get tested before they become symptomatic, spread can be reduced.
-- Since the TCNs get rotated, local tracking/correlation by other potentially malicious participants gets impeded.
+- Since the TCN get rotated, local tracking/correlation by other potentially malicious participants gets impeded.
 - This kind of soft, opt-in intervention is probably most useful for the long tail to monitor resurgences.
 To improve monitoring, the app could walk users through self diagnosis.

 ## Open Questions